dflemstr/prost-simple-rpc/README.md

 This library is quite complete but there are still a few things I would like to fix before a "1.0":

+  - [ ] Clean up the code generation code.
-  - [ ] Use unboxed futures in generated client code.
+  - [x] Use unboxed futures in generated client code.
   - [ ] Use unboxed futures in generated server code.
   - [ ] Try to support execution errors that don't implement `failure::Fail`.